veertuinc/anka-docs/content/en/docs/Anka Flow/create-vm.md

 ***Note*** VMs are created with SIP/Kext Consent disabled by default.
 It's strongly advised to keep these settings for optimal Anka performance.

-If you need to re-enable SIP/Kext Consent, then use this command `anka modify <template> set custom-variable sys.csr-active-config 0`.
+If you need to re-enable SIP/Kext Consent, then use this command `anka modify {template} set custom-variable sys.csr-active-config 0`.

 ***Note*** VMs created are in suspended mode to enable fast boot/Instant Start.
 ### Run VM